Catholic Religious Education M.Ed., Vocational School Teacher

 An initial university degree is required to begin a Master's teacher training program.
 An initial degree from a university of applied sciences is also acceptable to be admitted to studies for one of the “big vocational subjects” in combination with one of the respective “small vocational subjects” The exact technical educational background required is summarized in the examination regulation.
 The examination board is responsible for determining if admissions requirements have been fulfilled.

 General Language Requirements

 In order to be admitted to teaching practice students must provide documentation of skills in two foreign languages.
 The university entrance qualification typically fulfills this.
 Students, who did not learn German as a native speaker and acquired their university entrance qualification in German, only need to submit proof of knowledge of one additional language.

 Only one foreign language is required for students pursuing a combination with at least one professional subject for teacher training at a vocational school.

 Subject-Specific Language Requirements

-Students who begin Master's studies must have completed a Latinum as well as have knowledge of Hebrew and Greek.
+Students who begin Master's studies must have Latin skills at at least Level Latin 2.
 These language requirements are binding.
 This means that they cannot be viewed as a condition and learned at a later point.